 UAMS Medical Center

-UAMS Medical Center is an academic, tertiary care center that provides a wide array of experiences in pulmonary diseases and critical care medicine for patient care, research, and QI.
-The experience in pulmonary diseases is varied and complex.
-The hospital operates very active critical care units for medical and surgical patients and receives numerous emergent referrals from throughout the state.
-As a Level I trauma center, it is the site for the fellows’ required surgical ICU and trauma training.
-At UAMS, the fellow’s inpatient rotations are Pulmonary/CCM Consults, MICU, and a one-month surgical selective.
+The UAMS Medical Center is an academic, Level 1 Trauma, tertiary care center that provides a wide array of experiences in pulmonary diseases and critical care medicine for patient care, research, and QI.
+The hospital operates very active critical care units for medical, cardiothoracic, neuro and surgical patients and receives numerous emergent referrals from throughout the state.
+At UAMS, the fellow’s inpatient rotations are Pulmonary Consults, Medical ICU (MICU), and electives.

-The MICU service team is comprised of a Pulmonary/Critical Care Medicine attending, fellow, three Internal Medicine Residents, and several interns.
-The Pulmonary/Critical Care Medicine fellow meets with the team before attending rounds to identify potential problems and routine discharges; participates in morning attending rounds; holds daily afternoon work rounds with the MICU team, supervises and/or performs invasive procedures.
+The MICU service team is comprised of a Pulmonary/Critical Care Medicine faculty, fellow, three Internal Medicine Residents, and several interns.
+The PCCM fellow meets with the team before attending rounds to identify potential problems and transfers; participates in morning team rounds, supervises and/or performs invasive procedures.
 Key clinical scenarios include all typical MICU patient care issues such airway and ventilator management, shock, sepsis, multi-organ failure, ARDS, coordination of and interaction with multiple consultative services, and end of life issues.
 The fellow receives training and experience in multiple types of mechanical ventilation including standard modes, rescue modes and home ventilator equipment.
-Induced hypothermia for patients surviving cardiac arrest is also utilized as appropriate.
 We initiated an ECMO program in early 2021 which helps fellows gain experience in ECMO support for critically ill patients.

 UAMS Pulmonary and Critical Care Consult/Cystic Fibrosis Service

-The Pulmonary/CCM Consult is comprised of an attending, a fellow, and a resident.
-The fellow evaluates and directs the day-to-day consultative care of patients with variety of pulmonary problems such as community-acquired pneumonia, pleural effusions, pulmonary hypertension and undiagnosed pulmonary diseases (e.g. lung masses or nodules, interstitial lung disease, chronic/persistent pulmonary infiltrates, unexplained dyspnea etc.).
+The Pulmonary/CCM Consult is comprised of a faculty member, a fellow +/- resident.
+The fellow evaluates and directs the day-to-day consultative care of patients with variety of pulmonary problems such as community-acquired pneumonia, pleural effusions, pulmonary hypertension and undiagnosed pulmonary diseases (e.g., lung masses or nodules, interstitial lung disease, chronic/persistent pulmonary infiltrates, unexplained dyspnea etc.).
 The team also serves as the consulting team for all cystic fibrosis patients admitted to the hospital.
 The consult team also evaluates non-medical critically ill patients (trauma, neurosurgery, surgery) in a consultative capacity for pulmonary problems and ventilator management.
 Interpretation of chest radiographs, CT’s, ABG’s and PFT’s are stressed, and procedures such as fiber optic bronchoscopy, chest tubes and pleurodesis are the key procedures done by the fellow during this rotation.

 Fellows’ UAMS Continuity Clinics

-UAMS offers specialized clinics and/or centers in Cystic Fibrosis, Pulmonary Hypertension, Chronic Respiratory Diseases, and Sleep Disorders.
-Fellows attend several CF clinics and sleep clinics per year and have the opportunity to see patients with the faculty in other clinics if desired.
+UAMS offers specialized clinics and/or centers in Cystic Fibrosis, Pulmonary Hypertension, Chronic Respiratory Diseases, asthma and sleep disorders.
+Fellows attend several CF clinics and sleep clinics per year and can see patients with the faculty in other clinics if desired.

 Cystic Fibrosis Experience